IbtsamGhreeb/superstore-data-pipeline/README.md

 The Gold Layer is designed using a Star Schema to ensure optimal query performance for Power BI.
 <img width="1087" height="715" alt="Modeling" src="https://github.com/user-attachments/assets/7c539826-ddc8-474b-94de-30f5353d5ac4" />

-This is an excellent, visually rich, and well-structured README!
-The immediate display of the three key diagrams (Architecture, DAG, and ERD) makes it highly effective.

-To make it a complete and professional data engineering document, you need to add the operational and developer-focused sections—the "How-to" instructions that a new team member would need.

-Here are the essential sections to add:

 ## 🛠️ 1.
 Setup and Installation